- ABOUT US

 -MOG (Material Other that Grapes) is used for fertilizer in the vineyards.

--Recycling bottle, boxes, corks.
-Most of which are taken by local artist for various projects.
+-Bottles, boxes, corks, capsules, and foils, some of which are taken by local artists for various projects.

--In addition our Wine On Tap program is an excellent way to cut down on waste.
+-Our Wine On Tap program utilizes refillable bottles and is an excellent way to cut down on waste.
 Bring in your Andis Carafe for a refill any day for just $15.